 Source: Content Marketing Institute

 Why so much outsourcing?
 It’s an area where marketers often feel like they need to bring in help.
-Marketers attributed content marketing fails far more often to struggles creating content than distributing it.
+Marketers attributed digital marketing fails far more often to struggles creating content than distributing it.

 Source: Content Marketing Institute